Colorectal Cancer clinical trials at UC Irvine

 open to eligible people ages 18 years and up

-The dose escalation phase of this trial identifies the best dose and safety of ceralasertib (AZD6738) when given in combination with trastuzumab deruxtecan (DS-8201a) in treating patients with solid tumors that have a change (mutation) in the HER2 gene or protein and have spread to other places in the body (advanced).
+The dose escalation phase of this trial identifies the safety, side effects and best dose of ceralasertib (AZD6738) when given in combination with trastuzumab deruxtecan (DS-8201a) in treating patients with solid tumors that have a change (mutation) in the HER2 gene or protein and have spread to other places in the body (advanced).
 The dose expansion phase (phase Ib) of this trial compares how colorectal and gastroesophageal cancers with HER2 mutation respond to treatment with a combination of ceralasertib and trastuzumab deruxtecan versus trastuzumab deruxtecan alone.
+Ceralasertib may stop the growth of tumor cells and may kill them by blocking some of the enzymes needed for cell growth.
 Trastuzumab deruxtecan is a monoclonal antibody, called trastuzumab, linked to a chemotherapy drug, called deruxtecan.
 Trastuzumab attaches to HER2 positive cancer cells in a targeted way and delivers deruxtecan to kill them.
-Ceralasertib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+Ceralasertib and trastuzumab deruxtecan may be safe, tolerable and effective in treating patients with advanced solid tumors expressing the HER2 protein or gene.

-Testing Nivolumab and Ipilimumab With Short-Course Radiation in Locally Advanced Rectal Cancer
+• Testing Nivolumab and Ipilimumab With Short-Course Radiation in Locally Advanced Rectal Cancer

 Sorry, currently not accepting new patients, but might later

-This phase II trial investigates the effect of nivolumab and ipilimumab when given together with short-course radiation therapy in treating patients with rectal cancer that may have spread from where it first started to nearby tissue, lymph nodes, or distant parts of the body (advanced).
+This phase II trial investigates the effect of nivolumab and ipilimumab when given together with short-course radiation therapy in treating patients with rectal cancer that has spread to nearby tissue or lymph nodes (locally advanced).
 Immunotherapy with monoclonal antibodies, such as nivolumab and ipilimumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Radiation therapy uses high energy x-rays to kill tumor cells and shrink tumors.
 Giving nivolumab, ipilimumab, and radiation therapy may kill more cancer cells.

 Orange, California and other locations

-Basket Study of Entrectinib (RXDX-101) for the Treatment of Patients With Solid Tumors Harboring NTRK 1/2/3 (Trk A/B/C), ROS1, or ALK Gene Rearrangements (Fusions)
+• Entrectinib (RXDX-101) for the Treatment of Patients With Solid Tumors Harboring NTRK 1/2/3 (Trk A/B/C), ROS1, or ALK Gene Rearrangements (Fusions)

 Sorry, in progress, not accepting new patients